rydata/rydata.github.io/_posts/2023-11-30-stat-analysis-ab-testing.md

 #### Finding the p-value:

-We use this code block to use scipy stats hypothesis testing library.
+We use this code block to use scipy's stats hypothesis testing library with the `stats.ttest_ind()` function.

 ```python
 # conducting our hypothesis test